Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 * Text content on the 'Conditions + Treatments' pages was edited from NHS Direct [https://www.nhs.uk/]

 Media
-* The photos used throughout the site were sourced from Pexel [https://www.pexels.com/]
+* The photos used throughout the site were supplied by the client.
+Those not supplied were sourced from the open source platform Pexel [https://www.pexels.com/]